Katie85/www.thecomfortcupboard.com.au/_drafts/food-safari-broome.md

 Missing out on the restaurant I really wanted to go to as they're not open on weekends (why though).

 Having a really crappy last supper.
-The place was super busy, their menu wasn't great, they sold out of chicken nuggets (my poor children\!) and it was all just a bit disappointing.&nbsp;
+The place was super busy, their menu wasn't great, they'd sold out of chicken nuggets (my poor children\!) and it was all just a bit disappointing.&nbsp;

 #### LESSONS LEARNT